parcheesime/data-collection-methods/README.md

 > Data analysts, scientists, engineers, or data enthusiasts.

 Overview:
-> This tutorial will show you a couple of ways to build a simple web scraper that captures data from a Wikipedia page.
-This tutorial was made using VS Code IDE and should be run on your local computer.
+> This tutorial will show you various ways to build simple web scrapers that captures data from Wikipedia pages.
+This tutorial was made in VS Code IDE and should be run on your local computer.

 Part 1 - Simple